wilbdhm/truthtable/README.md

     T | F | T | F
     T | T | F | T
     T | T | T | T

+### How many variables can I use?
+In principle, 26 lowercase letters of the English alphabet are available.
+This is more than enough, as a truth table of 26 variables would have 2^26 = 67108864 rows.